bluekvirus/Stage.js/implementation/HOWTO.md

 * Put more than 2 non-object params in any function signature.
 * Use direct method invocations for view-view, view-context, view-application collaborations.

-**Keep your Javascript codes flat and HTML dynamic, style through CSS class.**
+**Keep your JavaScript codes flat and HTML dynamic, style through CSS class.**

 ###Why not using...